-Engineering programs must demonstrate that their graduates have:
+Engineering programs must demonstrate that their graduates havestudents attain:

-- (a) an ability to apply knowledge of mathematics, science, and engineering - (b) an ability to design and conduct experiments, as well as to analyze and interpret data - (c) an ability to design a system, component, or process to meet desired needs

-- (d) an ability to function on multi-disciplinary teams - (e) an ability to identify, formulate, and solve engineering problems - (f) an understanding of professional and ethical responsibility - (g) an ability to communicate effectively - (h) the broad education necessary to understand the impact of engineering solutions in a global and societal context - (i) a recognition of the need for, and an ability to engage in life-long learning - (j) a knowledge of contemporary issues - (k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.
+- (a) an ability to apply knowledge of mathematics, science, and engineering - (b) an ability to design and conduct experiments, as well as to analyze and interpret data - (c) an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability - (d) an ability to function on multi-disciplinary teams - (e) an ability to identify, formulate, and solve engineering problems - (f) an understanding of professional and ethical responsibility - (g) an ability to communicate effectively - (h) the broad education necessary to understand the impact of engineering solutions in a global, economic, environmental, and societal context - (i) a recognition of the need for, and an ability to engage in life-long learning - (j) a knowledge of contemporary issues - (k) an ability to use the techniques, skills, and modern engineering tools necessary for engineering practice.

+In addition, an engineering program must demonstrate that its students attain any additional outcomes articulated by the program to foster achievement of its educational objectives.
 Each program must have an assessment process with documented results.
 Evidence must be given that the results are applied to the further development and improvement of the program.
 The assessment process must demonstrate that the outcomes of the program, including those listed above, are being measured.